The 10 players with the highest combined transfer fees: Lukaku top…

 After starring for Santos, Neymar joined Barcelona in a £48.6million deal in 2013 before forming part of a deadly attacking trio alongside Lionel Messi and Luis Suarez.

-PSG then signed the forward for a world-record fee of £198million in the summer of 2017, a move which sent shockwaves through Europe.
+PSG then signed the forward for a world-record fee of £198million in the summer of 2017, a move which sent shockwaves across Europe and caused Barcelona to plunge themselves into debt trying to replace him.

 1. Romelu Lukaku – £293.5m